giltayar/module-resolution-from-the-ground-up/03-nodejs-import-module-resolution/05-nodejs-import-import-field/README.md

 }
 ```

+---

+Notes:

-The `#` prefix is not optional - it is mandatory.
+- The `#` prefix is not optional - it is mandatory.

-Also, you don't have to specify a relative path - you can use any specifier, including a bare specifier!
+- You can specify not only a relative path - you can use any specifier, including a bare specifier!